thiagoretondar/jenkins-docker-example/README.md

 ### Jenkins initial settings

 By now, you should be able to open *http://localhost:8080/* and configure your Jenkins with default plugins

+## Configure Job DSL

+Now we will create a job which will be responsible for creating another jobs.
+For this, we need to install **JOB DSL plugin** <https://wiki.jenkins-ci.org/display/JENKINS/Job+DSL+Plugin> and don't forget to approve the scripts for JOB DSL.